Tight Efficiency Bounds for the Probabilistic Serial and Related Mechanisms: Introduction

-In the standard random assignment model, any selection of $n$ items constitutes a feasible allocation.
+\paragraph{Submodular randomized assignment problem} In the standard random assignment model, any selection of $n$ items constitutes a feasible allocation.
 However, in many practical settings, additional constraints may apply.
 For example, availability may be restricted across different groups of items.
-For a structured family of such constraints, known as a hierarchy or laminar family, the PS mechanism was extended by Budish, Che, Kojima, and Milgrom~\cite{Budish2013}.
-A far-reaching further generalization was later given by Fujishige, Sano, and Zhan~\cite{Fujishige2018}, which we now describe.
+For a structured family of such constraints, known as a hierarchy or laminar family, the PS mechanism was extended by Budish, Che, Kojima, and Milgrom~[\citeyear{Budish2013}].
+A far-reaching further generalization was later given by Fujishige, Sano, and Zhan~[\citeyear{Fujishige2018}] that is particularly relevant to our work.
+In this model, the fractional assignment of items must be in a polymatroid (submodular polytope); the model is formally described in Section~\ref{sec:sub-prel}.
+The natural generalization of the mechanism in this context is the submodular eating algorithm, described in Algorithm~\ref{alg:submodular-eating}.